 - The size of the treadmill helps it fit into small spaces like micro-apartments more easily.

-- Assembly of the treadmill is relatively easy for most people.
+- Assembly of the treadmill is very straightforward

 - The design of the treadmill includes water bottle holders.